rutikwankhade/Devblogs-hashnode/cl1g1phab00gawbnvaaak5qcq.md

 ![Hasura.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1648738228698/d0QAJk11Z.png)

-Hasura is an open-source project that connects your databases and instantly gives you a production-ready GraphQL API.
+[Hasura](https://hasura.io/) is an open-source project that connects your databases and instantly gives you a production-ready GraphQL API.
 It really does what it says.
-While the main idea of GraphQL is to POST a "query" to an HTTP endpoint, instead of hitting different HTTP endpoints for different resources.
+While the main idea of [GraphQL](https://graphql.org/) is to POST a `query` to an HTTP endpoint, instead of hitting different HTTP endpoints for different resources.

 I loved how It takes no time to get started.
 You don't have to go through hours of tutorials to build something with Hasura.
-To be honest, building APIs with Hasura seems like magic.
+To be honest, building APIs with Hasura seems like ✨ magic.

 ## 🤖 Building the API
 - After signing up for the Hasura Cloud, created a new project for building API.
 We can either connect an existing database or create a new one.
-I created a new Postgres database by connecting with Heroku.
+I created a new Postgres database by connecting with **Heroku**.

 ![database.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1648739756972/v1k9OnUMd.png)

 - Now the first step was to create a table by adding the required columns.
-For the bucket list API, I added id, idea, and category columns respectively.
+For the bucket list API, I added `id`, `idea`, and `category` columns respectively.

 ![table-craetion.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1648740139405/ISUaUXzzq.png)